-The Australia Day Address presented by His Excellency Mr Malcolm McCusker AC CVO QC, Governor of Western Australia at the Australia Day Lunch - the official launch of Australia Day celebrations in Western Australia.
+Each year the Australia Day Address is presented by the Governor of Western Australia at the official launch of Australia Day celebrations in Western Australia.

 On 26 January each year Australians come together to celebrate Australia Day and reflect on our heritage, our future and our local, national and international achievements.

 Western Australians celebrate the day with passion and pride around the State.
 This passionate celebration has become the largest single event in the nation.
 Australians of all ages gather together to celebrate in a uniquely Australian way with a barbeque, game or cricket or picnic at the beach.

 It is also a time when people who have decided to make Australia their home choose to become Australian citizens at ceremonies held around the State.
 Local governments are at the forefront of Australia Day celebrations, arranging festivities, flag raising ceremonies, citizenship ceremonies and the presentation of Australia Day Awards.